awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
 For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances Are Applied](apply_ri.md)\.

-You can use Auto Scaling or other AWS services to launch the On\-Demand Instances that use your Reserved Instance benefits\.
+You can use Amazon EC2 Auto Scaling or other AWS services to launch the On\-Demand Instances that use your Reserved Instance benefits\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](http://docs.aws.amazon.com/autoscaling/latest/userguide/WhatIsAutoScaling.html)\.